bharathvijayss/WhatsNewInAngular/README.md

 5. Unlike Observables, signals never provide a synchronous notification of changes.
 Even if your Typescript code updates a signal's value multiple times synchronously, effects which depend on its value run only after the signal has "settled".
 6. toObservable by default needs to run in an injection context, such as during construction of a component or service.
 If an injection context is not available, an Injector can instead be explicitly specified.

+# Signal Vs Observable:

+1. Use signals for things which is gonna rendered on UI and observable for some other things on Typescript
+2. Observables needs to be unsubscribed for memory leakage problem but signal will automatically destroyed along with its component
+3. Changes in signal value will be notified to angular only when it value is used in html
+4. Signals are useful for synchronous reactivity and rxjs is mostly useful for asynchronous reactivity.
+5. We can make use of this new reactive primitives to create a state managemnet.

+# RoadMap for Signals

+Optional zone.js -> local change detection -> simplifying angualr life cycle apis -> evolving the ecosystem.

 # POINTS TO DISCUSS:

 1. Self-closing tags